-The Winter Control Room is operational for 24 hours a day 7 days a week between 01 November and 31 March.
+The Winter Control Room is operational for 24 hours a day 7 days a week including the Winter Service period between 01 October and 15 May.

 The WSDO and Duty Supervisor are available through this period should the control room staff have any queries.
 The WSDO will take appropriate decisions at their workstation and through the use of a dedicated winter laptop when not at their workstation.